Frontend Dogma

 Absolutely.
 Please reach out by sending an email or a direct message on Mastodon.

-To propose links to be featured on Frontend Dogma, you can also try the unofficial front matter generator to file an issue together with the generated files (the Frontend Dogma repository is temporarily private).
+To propose links to be featured on Frontend Dogma, you can also try the unofficial front matter generator to file an issue together with the generated files (the repository for frontenddogma.com is temporarily private).

-And, as mentioned above, if you’re writing a book related to frontend development and are looking for a publisher, feel free to send an email as well.
+And, as mentioned above, if you’re writing a book related to frontend development and are looking for a publisher, let’s talk more over email as well.

 Can I Make Other Suggestions and Contributions?

-If you want to further support the project, consider Frontend Dogma’s books, or back Frontend Dogma on Open Collective.
+If you want to further support Frontend Dogma, consider Frontend Dogma’s books, or back Frontend Dogma on Open Collective.

 (On Open Collective you can also share ideas on what could be a great next feature—ideas on anything that would help your work as a frontend developer, lead, or manager.)